 - Nitrogen oxides (NOx)

-The manufacturing members of the SIA have been producing stoves that meet the lower emissions limits since 2017 under the SIA Ecodesign Ready label.
+Manufacturing members of the SIA have been producing stoves that meet the lower emissions limits since 2017 under the SIA Ecodesign Ready label.
 In 2020 the clearSkies certification scheme was launched to help consumers identify stoves that meet and go beyond the requirements of Ecodesign with even further improved efficiency and a greater reduction in emissions.
 All clearSkies Level 3 and above stoves also comply with Defra smoke control area exemption requirements.

 clearSkies is a fully independent appliance certification scheme, administered by Kiwa UK and open to all manufacturers of solid fuel stoves.
 The SIA recommends clearSkies as the certification scheme of choice.